JeroenSormani/WooCommerce-Advanced-Free-Shipping/readme.txt

 WooCommerce Advanced Free Shipping is an plugin which allows you to set up advanced free shipping conditions.

 == Description ==
-WooCommerce Advanced Free Shipping is an plugin which allows you to set up advanced free shipping conditions.
+With the WooCommerce Advanced Free Shipping plugin you can setup your own advanced rules to determine when a free shipping rate should be available for the customer.
+This plugin will give you full control over your free WooCommerce shipping rates.

+Within each shipping rate you can create multiple 'OR' condition groups with multiple 'AND' conditions inside each group.
+This means that it is very easy to setup a free shipping rate for multiple user roles in one shipping rate for example.

+There are many default shipping conditions available.
 *Conditions like:*

 - Subtotal
+- Quantity
 - User role
 - Country
+- Zipcode
+- Shipping class
-- Zip code
+- Category
-- Stock / stock status
 - Weight
-- Quantity
-- Coupon
 - many, many more...

+Not there what you're looking for?
+The plugin has been made to be easily extensible, meaning you can also add your own custom conditions through code snippets!

 **Look at the screenshots!**

 > **Applying shipping cost**<br /><br />
 > Have you given this plugin a shot and like how you can set things up?<br />
-> Another plugin is available that allows you to setup shipping cost with the same conditional logic options as this plugin!<br /><br />
+> I've build another plugin that allows you to setup shipping cost with the same conditional logic power as this plugin!<br /><br />
 > **Features:**<br />
 > - Add shipping cost to the shipping rates<br />
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- *Per weight*<br />